3Flatline/3flatline-public/docs/binja.md

 # AI Vulnerability Researcher - Binary Ninja Plugin

-The Dixie Binary Nina plugin is one method of leveraging the Dixie AppSec Engineer platform and provides descriptions and vulnerbility detection for decompiled code.
+The Dixie Binary Ninja plugin is one method of leveraging the Dixie AppSec Engineer platform and provides descriptions and vulnerbility detection for decompiled code.
 The integration leverages the combination of the Dixie engine's superior vulnerability scanning capability for the C programming language and the Binary Ninja psuedo-C decompilation output.

 For a quick overview of the functionality of the plugin please watch this video (note: this was recorded in the old "dock" method in Binary Ninja, but the plugin has since been updated to the "sidebar"): https://www.youtube.com/watch?v=7IEUEgoZC9Q